yiisoft/yii2/docs/guide/security-best-practices.md

 }
 ```

-> Warning: Disabling CSRF will allow any site to send POST requests to your site so its important to include other type of validations such as ip or referrer validation.
+> Warning: Disabling CSRF will allow any site to send POST requests to your site.
+It is important implement another kind of validation such as checking IP or a secret token.

 Further reading on the topic: